-2.3.10 - Independent Study
+2.6.13 - Independent Study

-Instructors may supervise individual independent study courses only with permission of the Vice President for Academic Affairs.
+Instructors may supervise individual independent study courses only with permission of the Dean of Academics.
 Such studies may not duplicate a course offered during the current academic year, and the maximum for any student is four independent study credit hours per semester.
 First-year students may not register for independent studies.
-A proposal for independent study must be signed by the instructor, department chair, academic advisor, and library director (or a designated representative) and presented to the Vice President for Academic Affairs.
+A proposal for independent study must be signed by the instructor, department chair, academic advisor, and library director (or a designated representative) and presented to the Dean of Academics.

 Forms are available in the Registrar's Office.
-The completed proposal must be submitted to the Vice President of Academic Affairs PRIOR TO the first day of the term or semester.
+The completed proposal must be submitted to the Dean of Academics prior to the first day of the term or semester.
 Independent Studies do not fulfill General Education requirements.

-2.3.11 - Incomplete Grades
+2.6.14 - Incomplete Grades